thosgood/this-weeks-finds/markdown/101-151/week108.md

 and love.
 The vegetation was surprisingly similar to that in Riverside: lots of palm trees and cacti.

-I spoke about n-categories, with only the barest mention of their possible relevance to computer science.
+I spoke about $n$-categories, with only the barest mention of their possible relevance to computer science.
 But I was just the token mathematical physicist in the crowd; most of the other participants were pretty heavily into "theoretical computer science" - a subject that